Miami-based Ironhack raises $20 million for its coding bootcamps as demand for coders continues – TechCrunch

 Ironhack isn’t the only bootcamp to benefit from this growth.
 Last year, Lambda School raised $74 million for its coding education program.

-Ironhack’s raised its latest round from Endeavor Catalyst, a fund that invests in entrepreneurs from emerging and underserved markets; Lumos Capital, which was formed by investors with a long history in education technology; Creas Capital, a Spanish impact investment firm; and Brighteye, a European edtech investor.
+Ironhack raised its latest round from Endeavor Catalyst, a fund that invests in entrepreneurs from emerging and underserved markets; Lumos Capital, which was formed by investors with a long history in education technology; Creas Capital, a Spanish impact investment firm; and Brighteye, a European edtech investor.

 Prices for the company’s classes vary by country.
 In the U.S. an Ironhack bootcamp costs $12,000, while that figure is more like $3,000 for classes in Mexico City.

-The company offers classes in subjects ranging from web development to UX/UI design and data analytics to cybersecurity, according to a statement.
+The company offers classes in subjects ranging from web development to UX/UI design, and data analytics to cybersecurity, according to a statement.

-“We believe that practical skills training, a supportive global community and career development programs can give everyone, regardless of their education or employment history, the ability to write their stories through technology,” said Ariel Quiñones, co-founder of Ironhack.
+“We believe that practical skills training, a supportive global community and career development programs can give everyone, regardless of their education or employment history, the ability to write their stories through technology,” said Quiñones.

 Since its launch in 2013, the company has graduated more than 8,000 students, with a job placement rate of 89%, according to data collected as of July 2020.
-Companies who have employed Ironhack graudates include Capgemini, Siemens, and Santander, the company said.
+Companies who have employed Ironhack graduates include Capgemini, Siemens and Santander, the company said.